Cruach Clenamacrie Wind Farm

 Voltalia would like to thank the local community for attending the consultation events at Kilmore and Kilbride, Taynuilt, Connel and North Connel.
 We held several events in October 2023 and February 2024 where we received constructive feedback and had great discussions with the local community.

-Following the submission of the Scoping Report in 2023, Voltalia has now submitted a planning application to the Scottish Government and further details can be found below.
+Voltalia submitted a planning application in November 2024 to the Scottish Government and further details, including the application documents, can be found below.
 As the proposed development will have a total capacity of over 50MW it will be determined by the Scottish Government’s Energy Consents Unit (ECU) under Section 36 of the Electricity Act (1989), with Argyll and Bute Council as a statutory consultee.

 Project Status